 These boards protect you by reviewing the study to make sure it is ethical and fair.

 They are doctors, hospitals, pharmaceutical companies or other groups that initiate the clinical trial.

+Every clinical trial is different.
+Anyone interested in taking part in a trial should know as much as possible about the study and feel comfortable asking the research team any questions.
 Before meeting with the research coordinator or study doctor, plan ahead and write down some questions to ask.
 You may also wish to discuss this decision with your family, friends, or doctor.

 Before joining a clinical trial, participants are given information about the study and have the chance to ask questions.
 This process is called informed consent.
-The purpose of the informed consent process is to make sure participants understand important details about the clinical trial so they can make an informed choice about participating.
-Informed consent begins before a research volunteer agrees to participate in a trial and continues throughout the study.
+The purpose of the informed consent process is to make sure participants understand important details about the clinical trial so they can make an informed choice about taking part.
+Informed consent begins before a volunteer agrees to participate in a trial and continues throughout the study.

 The informed consent document describes the study details.
 It includes the study’s purpose, length, procedures, risks and benefits, and other information that all participants should know.
 After discussing the study details, volunteers will sign the informed consent document.
 There may be more than one document for a study.
 The informed consent document is not a contract.
-Participants may withdraw from a study at any time, even if the study is not over.
+Participants can withdraw from a study at any time, even if the study is not over.